-Of note, a U.S. [Alabama] school bus cost-effectiveness study found that, based on a 61% seatbelt usage rate assessed through a 2009 school bus pilot, the reductions of injuries and fatalities would result in 0.13 lives saved per year, and would prevent 7.6 injuries annually.
-In particular, the research estimates that seatbelts could have reduced Alabama school bus fatalities by 39%, on average.
+Of note, a U.S. [Alabama] school bus cost-effectiveness study found that, based on a 61% seatbelt usage rate assessed through a 2009 school bus pilot, the reductions of injuries and fatalities would result in 0.13 lives saved per year (a decrease from the 0.33 annual average), and would prevent 7.6 injuries annually (down from a 59.15 annual average).
+This translates to an annual 39% reduction in fatalities, and a 13% decline in injuries, on average.